Kelvin Kenneth Ogilvie

 Senator Ogilvie has served on numerous national and international organizations, including the Atomic Energy Control Board, the National Biotechnology Advisory Committee, the National Advisory Board for Science and Technology, and the Canadian eBusiness Initiative.
 He has served as scientific advisor to numerous technology companies and as a consultant and expert witness for international pharmaceutical and biotechnology companies.
 He is a widely sought after speaker, has a number of patents, and his 150 scientific publications have received more than 5500 citations.
 He recently completed a three-year term as the initial Chair of the Premier’s Council for Innovation (Nova Scotia), membership on the Board of Genome Canada, was a member of the Expert Panel on Federal Laboratories (Treasury Board), chaired the Scientific Advisory Board of NRC’s Institute of Marine Bioscience, and chaired the Advisory Board for the Atlantic Innovation Fund.

-Senator Ogilvie was named a Steacie Fellow in 1992, was admitted to the Order of Canada in 1991, and in 1992 received the Manning Principal Award as Canada’s outstanding contributor to innovation.
-He was identified as a Canadian Who Made a Difference in the 1988 Maclean’s Honour Roll, has received three honourary degrees, the Queen Elizabeth Golden Jubilee Medal, the Commemorative Medal of the 125th Anniversary of the Confederation of Canada, and appeared as a mystery guest on “Front Page Challenge” (1988).
+Senator Ogilvie was named a Steacie Fellow in 1982, was admitted to the Order of Canada in 1991, and in 1992 received the Manning Principal Award as Canada’s outstanding contributor to innovation.
+He was identified as a Canadian Who Made a Difference in the 1988 Maclean’s Honour Roll, has received four honourary degrees, the Queen Elizabeth Golden Jubilee Medal, the Commemorative Medal of the 125th Anniversary of the Confederation of Canada, and appeared as a mystery guest on “Front Page Challenge” (1988).
 He has also received the Buck-Whitney Medal of the ACS (1983).
 Senator Ogilvie was named an Honourary Colonel in the Canadian Air Force and was an inaugural inductee into the Nova Scotia Discovery Centre Science and Technology Hall of Fame in 2002.
 In 2009, Dr. Ogilvie was inducted as one of four inaugural inductees into the Girindus “Wall of Fame” for oligonucleotide synthesis .

 Senator Ogilvie was appointed to the Canadian Senate by Prime Minister Stephen Harper on August 27th, 2009.
 He is currently the Chair of the Senate Standing Committee on Social Affairs, Science and Technology, a member of both the Health Minister’s and the Environment Minister’s Advisory Caucus Committees and the Chair of Research Canada’s Health Research Caucus.

 Dr. Ogilvie was inducted into the Canadian Science and Engineering Hall of Fame in Ottawa in November, 2011 and received the Biomedical Science Ambassador Award in May 2012 in Ottawa awarded by Partners in Research.
+In November 2013 (Montreal) Senator Ogilvie received the Rx&D Health Research Foundation Medal of Honour for his outstanding contributions to health sciences and public health innovation.